-We employ AP, recall, precision, and F1-score, and measure model stability via standard deviation: \( \sigma = \sqrt{\frac{1}{n} \sum_{i=1}^{n} (x_i - \mu)^2}, \) where $x_i$ are individual metrics, $\mu$ is their mean, and $n$ the number of folds.
-This stability metric directly reflects the nested inner loop in Section~\ref{GetNet}.
+\paragraph{Evaluation Metrics} We employ AP, recall, precision, and F1-score.
+Additionally, we compute FP/hr by computing different levels of recall on frames-level predictions.
+Most critically for deployment readiness, we measure model stability via standard deviation: \( \sigma = \sqrt{\frac{1}{n} \sum_{i=1}^{n} (x_i - \mu)^2}, \) where $x_i$ are individual metrics, $\mu$ is their mean, and $n$ the number of folds.
+This stability metric directly reflects the variability of training in the nested inner loop in Section~\ref{GetNet}.

 We also compute Micro and Macro averages: